jianing0755/EV-Charging-Game-Research/02_bayesian_game/README.md

 a \in \{A, B\}
 $$

-At this stage, `A` and `B` are abstract actions.
+At this stage, the actions are intentionally abstract.

-In the later EV charging model, they will represent different charging stations.
+They will later be mapped to concrete decisions in the EV charging model.

 ---